avandekleut/avandekleut.github.io/assets/vae/vae.md

 In order to train the variational autoencoder, we only need to add the auxillary loss in our training algorithm.

-The following code is essentially copy-and-pasted from above, with a single line added.
+The following code is essentially copy-and-pasted from above, with a single term added added to the loss (`autoencoder.encoder.kl`).

 ```python